arctern-io/arctern-docs/doc-en/source/feature_description/visualization/frontend_visualization/kepler_plot.md

 # Visualizing Spatiotemporal Information via Kepler.gl

 [Kepler.gl](https://kepler.gl/) is a powerful open source web application for geospatial analytic visualizations.
 After importing Kepler.gl into Jupyter Notebook, you can get vivid and intuitive rendering of spatiotemporal data.
-This article introduces how to use Kepler.gl to display the spatiotemporal information output by Arctern.
+This article shows how to use Kepler.gl to display the spatiotemporal information output by Arctern.

 ## Installing Jupyter Notebook and Kepler.gl